JuliaGeo/meta/README.md

 # meta
-For discussion centered around the JuliaGeometry organization
+For discussion centered around the JuliaGeo organization.
+See [the wiki](https://github.com/JuliaGeo/meta/wiki) for details.